abhijit-c/LatinTranslations/Georgics/src/book4.md

 - *cadunt* from *cado, cadere, cecidi, casus* is 3rd plural present active indicative, meaning to fall/sink/die.

-      there is a flocking together, in the high sky a loud sound is made, they, having been mingled, are amassed into a great sphere and they headlong plummet.
+      there is a clash, in the high sky a loud sound is made, they, having been mingled, are amassed into a great sphere and they headlong plummet.

 |                        *non densior aëre grando,* 80
 | *nec de concussa tantum pluit ilice glandis:*